lana932/mass-clothing-roblox-uploader-downloader/README.md

  # Setup
 - Make sure you have python 3.10.0 installed, with add to path option checked during installation, and run Setup.exe then Requirements.bat to install all required modules

+Open setup.exe and then
-Open config.ini fill in your details
+- Open config.ini fill in your details
 - Follow the format how it already is
 - Save the file config.ini